Window — Smart UI JavaScript API

 Restores the window to its previous dimensions and position before it was maximized or minimized, returning it to the exact size and location it had prior to those actions.

-Invoke the restore method.
+Try a demo showcasing the restore method.

 Selects the specified tab within the interface.
-This action applies exclusively to elements of type TabsWindow
+This action applies exclusively to elements of type TabsWindow.

 Arguments